 ‘The quality of teaching, learning and assessment is consistently high.
 Staff know each pupil exceptionally well.
 This means staff plan activities which precisely meets the needs of pupils and which enable them to learn well and thrive.
 Activities planned excite, motivate and inspire pupils.’
 (OfSTED June 2018.)

-We are both extremely proud of our school, having both worked here in different roles for many years, and are excited to be taking on the new challenge of becoming Co-Headteachers.
-As our recent OfSTED confirmed, we have an extremely skilled and experienced staff team who provide a safe, inspiring and fun place for all our students.
+We are both extremely proud of our school, having worked here in different roles for many years.
+As our most recent OfSTED confirmed, we have an extremely skilled and experienced staff team who provide a safe, inspiring and fun place for all our students.
 Our curriculum provides the opportunities for academic and social development that will enhance the life opportunities for our students as they move into the adult world.

 We hope that you enjoy visiting our site and that it provides you with the information or news that you require.